The hardware and bandwidth for this mirror is donated by METANET, the Webhosting and Full Service-Cloud Provider.

 The primary use of the backbone package is backbone extraction, that is, identifying and preserving only the most important edges in a network.
 Different types of networks require different backbone extraction methods, however the basic workflow using the backbone package is the same for all methods:

-The sections below describe and illustrate the backbone functions applicable to different types of networks, including weighted bipartite projections, non-projection weighted networks, and unweighted networks.
-Additionally, the package includes several utility functions that are used by the backbone methods, but may also have independent applications.
+The sections below describe and illustrate the backbone functions applicable to different types of networks, including weighted networks, weighted projections, and unweighted networks.
+Additionally, the package contains some utility functions that are used by the backbone methods, but may also have independent applications.

 Supported data formats

-The functions in the backbone package support many different data formats that can be used to represent a network or graph in R:
+The functions in the backbone package support three data formats that can be used to represent a network or graph in R:

-Note: Earlier versions of backbone also supported network objects created using the statnet package.
-To reduce package dependencies, these objects are no longer supported.
+The backbone package does not support edgelist formats because these can be ambiguous when isolated nodes are present.
+It also does not support network objects from the network package (from the statnet family of packages) because these require loading many dependencies.
 You can convert a network bipartite graph into an incidence matrix using network::as.matrix.network(graph, type = "incidence"), and can convert a network unipartite graph into an adjacency matrix using network::as.matrix.network(graph, type = "adjacency").
-In either case, if the graph is weighted, the command should also include attrname = "weight".

 back to Table of Contents